-The first question we are usually asked is: "How small can I make the inductor." (because they are the largest sized component and usually the most costly).
+The inductor is the largest sized component and usually the most costly.
+"How small can the inductor be?"
 The answer is not simple and involves trade-offs in performance.
 Larger inductors mean less inductor ripple current, which typically means less output voltage ripple (for a given size of output capacitor).
 Larger inductors also mean more load power can be delivered because the energy stored during each switching cycle is:

-$$E = L/2 \times (Ip)2 \tag{8}$$
+$$E = L/2 \times (Ip)2 \tag{7}$$

-Where "lp" is the peak inductor current.
-An important point to observe is that the LM4802B will limit its switch current based on peak current.
-This means that since lp(max) is fixed, increasing L will increase the maximum amount of power available to the load.
+Where Ip is the peak inductor current.
+An important point to observe is that the LM48510 will limit its switch current based on peak current.
+This means that since Ip(max) is fixed, increasing L will increase the maximum amount of power available to the load.
 Conversely, using too little inductance may limit the amount of load current which can be drawn from the output.